-New York AFN is a regional chapter of grantmakers who invest in opportunities for low and middle income individuals and families to build economic well-being.
+Greater New York AFN is a regional chapter of grantmakers who advance equitable wealth building and economic mobility.
 Members can include private, public, corporate, and community foundations, public-sector funders, and financial institutions who want to help those in New York, Connecticut, New Jersey, and the surrounding regions secure economic stability, for now and for years to come.
-New York AFN seeks to connect funders and their peers in the nonprofit, public, and private sectors.
+Greater New York AFN seeks to connect funders and their peers in the nonprofit, public, and private sectors.
 Together they will be able to share promising programs and smart strategies, gather knowledge to make their grantmaking more effective, and work to increase investments in asset building.

 How We Work

-- Educate: New York AFN members learn from each other and from other organizations as they seek solutions to local challenges in underserved areas and focus on increasing their impact.
+Inform: Greater New York AFN members learn from each other and from other organizations as they seek solutions to local challenges in underserved areas and focus on increasing their impact.
 The chapter hosts funder forums to explore asset-building strategies with both local leaders and national experts that builds knowledge and serves as an information resource to grantmakers and the asset-building field.

-- Elevate: New York AFN is positioned to highlight promising practices, key issues, and innovations in the field through funder-only dialogues as well as other convenings.
+Connect: Greater New York AFN is positioned to highlight promising practices, key issues, and innovations in the field through funder-only dialogues as well as other convenings.
 Members provide an insightful East Coast voice to develop and expand the networks of funders for peer-to-peer learning, as well as cross-sector and collaborative efforts and inform national conversations.

-- Grow: New York AFN seeks to increase the number of grantmakers and resources focused on strategies and investments for low and moderate income people to build and protect assets increasing economic opportunities and prosperity.
+Build: Greater New York AFN seeks to build the number of grantmakers and resources focused on strategies and investments for low and moderate income people to build and protect assets increasing economic opportunities and prosperity.
 AFN staff spend time one-on-one with local grantmakers to learn, share, encourage participation, align strategies, and increase ROI.

 JPMorgan Chase & Co.

 Social Venture Partners

 Fairfield County’s Community Foundation